Visual Privacy Protection via Mapping Distortion: The Proposed Method

-As Fig. \ref{fig:separate} shows, the modified image is obtained from the combination of the selected image and small perturbation related to unstable yet useful features.
-Since those invisible yet useful features in the modified dataset are still highly predictive, the distorted mapping can still lead to good generalization in the training of DNNs.
+Specifically, to solve the optimization problem (\ref{equ:modified_sample}), $\bm{x}$ is initialized with $\bm{x}_{selected}$ and we optimize the problem with the classical projected gradient descent (PGD) method \cite{PGD}.
+As shown in Fig. \ref{fig:separate}, the modified image is obtained from the combination of the selected image and a small perturbation related to unstable yet useful features.
+Since those invisible yet useful features contained in the images are still highly predictive, DNNs trained with the modified dataset can still have a good performance on the benign testing test.